Kolten Wong Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks fourth in MLB with a collective 9.6 strikeouts per nine innings.
+- The Astros pitching staff is third in MLB with a collective 9.7 strikeouts per nine innings.

-- The Astros' 3.20 team ERA ranks second among all MLB pitching staffs.
+- The Astros have a 3.23 team ERA that ranks second among all MLB pitching staffs.

-- Astros pitchers combine to allow 31 home runs (one per game), the eighth-fewest in baseball.
+- The Astros give up the eighth-fewest home runs in baseball (31 total, one per game).

-- Javier (2-1 with a 3.48 ERA and 35 strikeouts in 33 2/3 innings pitched) gets the start for the Astros, his seventh of the season.
+- France will take the mound to start for the Astros, his first of the season.

-- In his last appearance on Saturday against the Philadelphia Phillies, the right-hander tossed 5 2/3 innings, giving up three earned runs while surrendering seven hits.
+- The righty will make his MLB debut at 28 years old.

 © 2023 Data Skrive.
 All rights reserved.